 A good gaming headset can make a big difference when playing games.
-Whether you like to get immersed in a game with music or sound effects or need to hear every enemy footstep, choosing the best headphones for gaming can be quite a task.
+Whether you like to get immersed in a game or need to hear every enemy's footsteps, choosing the best headphones for gaming can be quite a task.
 You should look at overall build quality, how comfortable they are, how they sound, and if the microphone sounds good.
-Most wired audiophile headphones will be a good option if you don't need a microphone.
+If you already have a mic or are looking for some precision audio, consider a pair of audiophile headphones with a separate mic.

-We've tested over 820 headphones, and below are our recommendations for gaming headsets.
-Also, see our recommendations for the best PC gaming headsets, the best Xbox One headsets, the best PS5 headsets, and the best Xbox Series X/S headsets.
+We've tested over 825 headphones, and below are our recommendations for gaming headsets.
+Also, see our recommendations for the best PC gaming headsets, the best Xbox One headsets, the best PS5/PS5 Pro headsets, and the best Xbox Series X/S headsets.

 Console Compatibility: PC, PlayStation, Xbox

 The best gaming headset we've tested is the Audeze Maxwell Wireless.
-While they're often back-ordered and can be difficult to get a hold of, they're worth checking out if you want the best, thanks to their full suite of features and wide console compatibility.
-They also stand out from the crowd for their use of planar magnetic drivers, which help them produce a more extended bass response and create a wider passive soundstage relative to dynamic driver headphones like the SteelSeries Arctis Nova Pro Wireless.
+They're worth checking out if you want the best, thanks to their full suite of both gaming and audiophile features and wide console compatibility.
+They also stand out from the crowd for their use of planar magnetic drivers and Hi-Res Bluetooth codec support.

-If you're looking for more comfortable gaming headphones, you'll want to check out the Astro A50 X Wireless.
-They're lighter, so you don't feel fatigued during long gaming sessions, and they have a wider range of customization options via their companion app.
-However, their battery life isn't as long, and their mic performance falls short of the Audeze.
+If you're looking for more comfortable gaming headphones, you'll want to check out the Astro A50 X. They're lighter, so you're less likely to feel fatigued during long gaming sessions, and they have a wider range of customization options via their companion app.
+However, their battery life only lasts 26.4 hours compared to the Audeze's 77.4 hours, and when they run out of juice, you can't use them wired.

 Console Compatibility: PC, PlayStation

 Their bass-heavy sound makes gameplay feel more exciting without drowning out dialogue.
-Their 97-hour battery life can easily handle many days' worth of gaming before needing a recharge, while their dongle ensures that your audio and visuals stay in sync.
+With a 97-hour battery life, they can easily handle many days' worth of gaming before needing a recharge, while their dongle ensures that your audio and visuals stay in sync.
 If you like to game with others, their detachable boom mic also separates your voice from background noise very well, so speech is heard clearly.

-Unfortunately, their recording quality is just okay, and your voice sounds unnatural to whoever's on the other end of the line.
+Unfortunately, their recording quality is just okay, and you can sound unnatural to whoever's on the other end of the line if you use the Blue Voice software to tweak your voice too much.
 They support Bluetooth but not simultaneous connections, so you can't listen to game audio and stream music from your phone at the same time.
 If you want multi-device pairing, you might prefer the Astro A30 Wireless, which can connect to your phone or computer via Bluetooth and your console via USB or analog.
 However, they have a shorter battery life and aren't as comfortable for most people.

 Console Compatibility: PC, PlayStation, Xbox